 L-Arginine can be found in red meat, fish, dairy, nuts, and poultry.

-As mentioned above, it may be advised to take L-Arginine with food to avoid the molecules laxative effects.
+As mentioned above, it is recommended to take it with food to avoid its potential laxative effects.